Well, what a time it has been recently.

 Well, from my side there are a few key things you can do although no doubt there are some unique to yourself/your area of expertise, but there are some that remain universal.

 Firstly, I’d review your CV.

-Nothing profound here and its one of those tasks that might not fill you with joy, however if you look back on it I guarantee you will notice things you haven’t put in and be able to just generally refresh it.
+Nothing profound here and its one of those tasks that might not fill you with joy, however, if you look back on it I guarantee you will notice things you haven’t put in and be able to just generally refresh it.

 Perhaps you are a contractor and there was a time when you quickly changed over to the next role, did you miss out some key areas that you can now add back in?
 Or perhaps you are in a permanent position and with the knowledge you have gained from current roles you can look back on previous positions and add in more specific details.

-Point is you might think your CV is great but this is what new clients will see and you want to ensure you are showing everything you can do to at least start that conversation going with them.
+The point is you might think your CV is great but this is what new clients will see and you want to ensure you are showing everything you can do to at least start that conversation going with them.

 Once you’ve reviewed it I’d be more than happy to take a look also and give you any thoughts from my side.

-Second point would be to keep active.
+The second point would be to keep active.

-Keeping fit is great, and helps with your mind-set but I appreciate its not everyone’s cup of tea.
+Keeping fit is great, and helps with your mindset but I appreciate its not everyone’s cup of tea.

-The thing to remember is there are people out there the can help, create a close network of specialist recruitment consultants that you like and trust.
+The thing to remember is there are people out there who can help, create a close network of specialist recruitment consultants that you like and trust.
 Keep in regular contact with them, at least bi-weekly if not weekly.